aljithkj02/netflix-GPT/README.md

 - Register for TMDB API - create a new app there and get access token
 - Create a function to fetch the movies list
+- Create a function to fetch the trailers
+- Build trailerBox component to show the trailer on the screen